Wild Country Superlight Rocks£55 per set / £10 each, added Mar/2008, see all Wild Country or Alpine Exposures news & reviews

+This is what I got really excited about.
+Admittedly I was pretty sceptical about them when they came out of the box.
+After all, when you are minimising the head this much can you really shape them properly so that they are still very effective at seating (safely) into the rock?
+Well the answer is a resounding yes.
+Obviously you are limited to using them in small confined cracks but they seat instantly.
+I often come across shallow placements or pin scars when I am climbing and these are the only things that will fit.
 Just climbing with them over the last few months has really opened up new climbs for me.
 This winter has been very dry in the Alps and what are normally termed as 'mixed' climbs are really just patches of thin ice with a lot of dry tooling on the side.
 Even though the ice pro is harder to find this year I have rarely found myself facing a run-out due to these WC nuts hanging on my harness.
 I can now protect almost anything I run into, which is a great mental help.
 For the 96 grams that a full set of 6 weighs (yes that's right 96 grams!) they can make the difference between leading up a crux pitch with low fear factor or leading up it with meters of distance between pro on some very delicate climbing.

 Rated from 4kn to 6kn you aren't going to want to take a huge whipper on them but they are easily strong enough to take minor falls and hang off them.
 That may sound like you are hitting the realms of tenuous pro and aiding but honestly we aren't talking copper heads here.
 These Rocks will hold a fall and they are strong, there is no doubt about it.
 Don't just assume that because they are tiny that they are exclusively for hard climbing (an assumption that I used to make about this kind of gear).
 You have to be aware of the limitations strength-wise, and they are not going to hold huge fall after huge fall; but then you often protect more when it gets harder, so in theory you shouldn't be leaving large gaps between pro anyway when you are pushing your limit (I hope!).
 At the end of the day these things take up so little space when placed that it is also easy to seat more than one and equalize them.